 The doctor will examine the testicles carefully and decide if there is a problem within the testicle, or possibly a structure close to the testicle.
 An ultrasound may be performed to help determine the relevant anatomy of the testicle and lesion.

+Radiation therapy, chemotherapy and surveillance are the best treatment options for testicular cancer, depending on the data accumulated.
 If a testicle tumor is identified, then the testicle will need to be removed surgically.
-Pre-operative chest X-rays and blood tests will be performed.
+Preoperative chest X-rays and blood tests will be performed.
 The most important determinant of future treatment is dependent on the exact pathologic diagnosis and staging by X-rays.
-Radiation therapy, chemotherapy and surveillance are options, depending on the data accumulated.
 Some patients will need to undergo a surgical removal of the abdominal lymph nodes to rule out involvement of these areas.
-The good news is that greater than 95 percent of men will have their disease successfully eradicated.